MaxPra/GameTimeX/README.md

 - **Security: SQL-injection hardening** – all database access uses parameterized SQLite queries
 - **Executable selection for Automatic Profile Switching** – define the exact executables to monitor for profile switching; avoids collisions with shared executables
 - **Smart executable pre-filtering** – on first profile creation, non-game executables (launchers, crash reporters, helpers, benchmarks) are deselected automatically
+- **Steam Integration** – Steam games can now be **imported and linked** to GameTimeX profiles.
+  Linked Steam games can be launched directly from GameTimeX, and HDR can be activated automatically before startup.

 ---